fleetdm/fleet/handbook/product-design/README.md

 - If the story requires API changes, open a draft PR with the proposed API design.
     - These draft PRs are not actually merged, since they're often created weeks ahead of implementation and can artificially affect our PR open time KPI.
 Instead, once the documentation changes are ready for final review, the designer closes the draft PR and opens a fresh PR from the same branch.

+>**Questions, missing information, and notes:** Take a screenshot of the area in Figma and add a comment in the story's GitHub issue.
+Figma does have a commenting system, but it is not easy to search for outstanding concerns and is therefore not preferred.
+Also, commenting in Figma, sends all contributors email notifications.
+>
+>For external contributors: please consider opening an issue with reference screenshots if you have a Figma related question you need to resolve.

 ### Prepare for design review

 1. Link to your draft in the user story issue.